-- In March 2023 through May 2023, IDHS will accept COVID-related attestation from the households for any attendance days reported by the school as potentially P-EBT eligible.
+- In September 2023 through October 31, 2023, IDHS will accept COVID-related attestations from the households for any attendance days reported by the school as potentially P-EBT eligible.
 The potentially eligible days can be found on the Notice of Eligibility for P-EBT Benefits sent to households.

 |First Letter of Child's Last Name

 |N, O, P

 Availability dates of P-EBT benefits resulting from attestations and applications will be based on the date the attestation is processed by IDHS.

 I am worried about receiving P-EBT because of my immigration status.
 Will getting this benefit count in a public charge test?